 Step 3: Make sure to setup ADB and Fastboot on Windows, Mac OS, Linux or Chrome OS with quick 15 second ADB installer.
 You may also like Universal ADB drivers.

-Step 4: Make sure your device is running the base firmware N950USQS2BQK2.
-Download the stock firmware from here.
-You will also need to flash the BQK2 stock firmware.
+Step 4: Make sure your device is running the base firmware N950USQU3BRA8 or N950USQS2BQK2; depending on the files you are using.
+You may also need the BQK2 stock firmware.
 Then, proceed with the Samsung Oreo OTA updates listed below.

-Step 5: Download the two Oreo OTA update (BQK2 to BQL5 and BQL5 to CQL7) from the download section.
+Step 5: Download the two Oreo OTA update (N950USQU3CRBB) or (BQK2 to BQL5 and BQL5 to CQL7) from the download section.
 Transfer files to PC, Mac Book, or Linux machine.

 Step 6: Connect Note 8 device to PC via USB cable.